6th District Councils of Hong Kong: 18 District Councils Liaison

 In February 2020, chairpersons and vice-chairpersons of 17 District Councils of which pro-democracy camp held the majority, along with a councilor representative from the remaining Islands District Council formed the "18 District Councils Liaison" to exchange views on city-wide and local issues.
 The unofficial Liaison led by pro-democracy politicians was the first all-District Council group in Hong Kong.
 Having 388 local councillors as members, the Liaison had made various statements including the objection to the Beijing-imposed National Security Law.

 18 District Councils Liaison was disbanded on 15 May 2021, saying District Councils have been cooperating on livelihood agenda, and so the Liaison had finished its goal.

 Seat vacancies

 Unprecedented large number of District Councillors resigned or disqualified amid fast-changing political landscape in Hong Kong after protests.
-At least 290 out of 479 seats are now vacant, all were used to be held by pro-democracy and allied localism politicians.
+At least 290 out of 479 seats are now vacant, all were used to be held by pro-democracy and allied localist politicians.